official-imvoiid/HackThePython100/THEORY.md

 print(greet("Alice"))
 ```
 ---
-Day 6 - Python Functions & Karel
-Definition:
-A function is a reusable block of code that performs a specific task.
-In some courses, “Karel” is a small educational environment used to teach basic programming logic.

-Use Cases:
-Reducing redundancy in code by encapsulating repetitive tasks
-Organizing large programs into smaller, more manageable parts
-Teaching fundamental concepts of commands and procedures (in Karel)
-Concepts:
-Defining functions with def function_name():
-Using parameters and return values
-Calling functions to execute their code
-Basic Karel commands (if applicable), such as moving, turning, and placing markers
-Example:
-python
-Copy
-Edit
-def greet(name):
-    return "Hello, " + name + "!"

-print(greet("Alice"))
 Day 7 - Hangman Game
 Definition:
 Hangman is a classic word-guessing game where the player tries to guess the hidden word one letter at a time.